itsmarsss/trade-protection/src/data/md/ArgumentsForTradeProtection.md

 ## Protection of Jobs

-Domestic producers may not be as competent enough to compete with foreign producers.
+Domestic firms may not be as competent enough to compete with foreign firms.
 This will often lead to domestic firms laying off employees as demand for domestic-produced goods drops.
 The government can alleviate this by implementing trade protection that boosts the demand for domestically produced goods.

 ## Economically Least Developed Country (ELDC) Diversification